chihyi-lin/semantic-plausibility-datasets/README.md

 ### 4. Get word2vec

-We assume that `word2vec-google-news-300.gz` is in the parent directory of this repository
+We assume that `word2vec-google-news-300.gz` is `gensim-data`, which is located at the same level of this repository, that is`[working_space]/gensim-data/word2vec-google-news-300/word2vec-google-news-300.gz`

 ## DATASET ANALYSIS